 The groundwater data indicates a continuation of past patterns at Robin Hood's Bay.
-BH1a and BH1b show groundwater level has remained steady at levels observed before the borehole was mistakenly covered with tarmac in 2016.
-BH3a indicates groundwater levels are low and have fallen slightly.
+BH1a shows groundwater level has remained relatively steady at levels observed before the borehole was mistakenly covered with tarmac in 2016.
+However, deeper piezometer BH1b was dry and its integrity should be checked.
+BH3a indicates groundwater levels are low and have increased slightly.
+BH3b levels are elevated but they remain below the historical high.
 These locations should be checked, and the next monitoring data reviewed, whether this trend continues.
-Borehole BH3b was dry and its integrity should be checked.